Most Affordable Countries to Study Abroad 2025-26 for Students

 8. New Zealand

 New Zealand is becoming a popular choice for Indian students because of its high-quality education system, safe environment, and affordable tuition compared to many Western countries.
-Additionally, New Zealand offers international students the benefit of working part-time during their studies and a post-study work visa of up to 3 years, depending on the qualification.
+International students benefit from part-time work during studies and a post-study work visa of up to 3 years, depending on the qualification.
+Visa rules are subject to change — check with Immigration New Zealand for current policy.

 Category